OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/derivs/partial_derivs_implicit.rst

 In this component :code:`x` is an output and you take derivatives with respect to it.
-This might seem a bit strange to you, if you're used to thinking about things from an :ref:`ExplicitComponent instances <advanced_guide_partial_derivs_explicit>` perspective.
+This might seem a bit strange to you if you're used to thinking about things from an :ref:`ExplicitComponent <advanced_guide_partial_derivs_explicit>` perspective.
 But for implicit components its necessary because the values of those output are determined by a solver, like :ref:`NewtonSolver <nlnewton>`, which will need to know those derivatives.
 They are also necessary for the total derivative computations across the whole model.
 So if your residual is a function of one or more of the component outputs, make sure you provide those partials to OpenMDAO.